AthenaCore/AwesomeResponsibleAI/README.md

 Standards are **voluntary**, **consensus solutions**.
 They document an **agreement** on how a material, product, process, or service should be **specified**, **performed** or **delivered**.
 They keep people safe and **ensure things work**.
 They create **confidence** and provide **security** for investment.

 Standards can be understood as formal specifications of best practices as well.
+There is a growing number of standards related to AI.
+You can search for the latest in the [Standards Database](https://aistandardshub.org/ai-standards-search/) from [AI Standards Hub](https://aistandardshub.org).

 ### IEEE Standards